 I couldn’t imagine Jean Shepherd fighting hard to keep his children as Murray did for Nick (he had two kids but remarried several times and was not a stable presence in their lives).
-And though he’d written for Playboy and The Village Voice when A Thousand Clowns came out, he still held TV in contempt as a medium (though he would produce great material for it later).
+And though he’d already written for Playboy and The Village Voice by the time A Thousand Clowns debuted, he still held TV in contempt as a medium, so ‘television writer’ was, at the time, neither on his résumé nor pursued as an outlet for his art in any meaningful way (though he would produce great material for TV later).

 Even so, Murray’s general demeanor and life philosophy was pure Shepherd.
 His bemused take on the foibles of mankind was straight out of Shepherd’s book.
 His turns of phrase were decidedly Shepherd-esque.
 (Murray’s frequent use of “Hey, Charlie!” as an all-purpose exclamation is a classic Shepherd-ism.)
 Certain things Murray did to amuse no one but himself greatly resembled features of Shepherd’s radio show.
 Check out this segment where Murray harangues his neighbors to improve the quality of their garbage.